charleybolton/sparta-infrastructure-as-code/terraform/README.md

 - **Pulumi** – Similar to Terraform but **imperative**, meaning you use real programming languages (like Python, TypeScript, or Go) to write your infrastructure code.

 - **AWS CloudFormation**, **GCP Deployment Manager**, **Azure Resource Manager** – Cloud-specific IaC products.
 These are managed by the individual cloud vendors and only work within their own ecosystems.

 ---

-## 🎼 In IaC, What Is Orchestration?

-Process of automating and managing the entire lifecycle of infrastructure resources.

-### How Does Terraform Act as an Orchestrator?

-Takes care of order in which to create/modify/destroy

----